nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ## Using this Guide

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-If you see a blue box with a light-bulb like this, it is a tip to help you use ParentPal better.
+If you see a blue box with a light-bulb like this, it contains a tip to help you use ParentPal better.
 </div>

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
-If you see a yellow box with an exclamation mark like this, it is a warning that you should take note of.
+If you see a yellow box with an exclamation mark like this, it contains a warning that you should take note of.
 </div>

 `COMMAND` : If you see words formatted in monospace like this, it represents a command or part of a command.